cryptopunkscc/astrald/app/warpdrive/doc/AND.md

 > The user is tracking file transferring status.

 1. Application starts downloading files in background.
-2. User tracks transfer progress status, seeing:
+2. Application displays progress status, in:
     * silent notification updates in status bar.
     * live updates in offer details screen.